davidpmccormick/davidpmccormick.github.io/_posts/2014-02-11-transition-linear-gradients.md

 It turns out that you can't transition the CSS background-image property between two gradients.
 A simple workaraound is to set a background-image gradient as a semi-transparent mask, and transition the `background-color` property instead.

-Using Compass, this looks something like:
+Using sass, this looks something like:

 {% highlight scss %}
 .btn {